A Comprehensive Survey on Deep Graph Representation Learning: Graph Convolutions

 With GFT and the Convolution Theorem, the graph convolution of a graph signal $\mathbf x$ and a filter $\mathbf g$ can be defined as $\mathbf g *_{G} \mathbf x = \mathbf U (\mathbf U^{T}\mathbf g \odot \mathbf U^{T} \mathbf x)$.
 To simplify this, let $\mathbf g_{\theta} = \text{diag}(\mathbf U^T g)$, the graph convolution can be written as:

 which is the general form of most spectral graph convolutions.
 The key of spectral graph convolutions is to parameterize and learn the filter $\mathbf g_\theta$.

-Bruna et al.~\cite{bruna2013spectral} propose Spectral Convolutional Neural Network (Spectral CNN) that sets graph filter as a learnable diagonal matrix $\mathbf W$.
+\emph{Spectral Convolutional Neural Network~(Spectral CNN)}~\citep{bruna2013spectral} sets graph filter as a learnable diagonal matrix $\mathbf W$.
 The convolution operation can be written as $\mathbf y = \mathbf U \mathbf W \mathbf U^T \mathbf x$.
 In practice, multi-channel signals and activation functions are common, and the graph convolution can be written as

 where $c_{in}$ is the number of input channel, $c_{out}$ is the number of output channel, $\mathbf X$ is a $n\times c_{in}$ matrix representing the input signal, $\mathbf Y$ is a $n\times c_{out}$ matrix denoting the output signal, $\mathbf W_{i,j}$ is a parameterized diagonal matrix, and $\sigma(\cdot)$ is the activation function.
-For mathematical convenience we sometimes use single-channel version of graph convolutions omitting activation functions, and the multi-channel versions are similar to Eq.~\ref{eq:spectral_cnn}.
+For mathematical convenience we sometimes use single-channel versions of graph convolutions omitting activation functions, and the multi-channel versions are similar to Eq.~\ref{eq:spectral_cnn}.

 Spectral CNN has several limitations.
-Firstly, the filters are basis-dependent, which means that they cannot generalize across graphs.
+Firstly, the filters are basis-dependent, which means that they cannot be generalized across graphs.
 Secondly, the algorithm requires eigen decomposition, which is computationally expensive.
 Thirdly, it has no guarantee of spatial localization of filters.
-To make filters spatially localized, Henaff et al.~\cite{henaff2015spectral} propose to use a smooth spectral transfer function $\Theta(\mathbf \Lambda)$ to parameterize the filter, and the convolution operation can be written as:
+To make filters spatially localized, \citet{henaff2015spectral} propose to use a smooth spectral transfer function $\Theta(\mathbf \Lambda)$ to parameterize the filter, and the convolution operation can be written as:

-Chebyshev Spectral Convolutional Neural Network (ChebNet)~\cite{defferrard2016convolutional} extends this idea by using truncated Chebyshev polynomials to approximate the spectral transfer function.
+\emph{Chebyshev Spectral Convolutional Neural Network~(ChebNet)}~\citep{defferrard2016convolutional} extends this idea by using truncated Chebyshev polynomials to approximate the spectral transfer function.
 The Chebyshev polynomial is defined as $T_0(x)=1,~ T_1(x)=x,~ T_k(x)=2xT_{k-1}(x)-T_{k-2}(x)$, and the spectral transfer function $F(\mathbf \Lambda)$ is approximated to the order of $K-1$ as

 where the model parameters $\theta_k,~k\in\{0, 1, ..., K-1\}$ are the Chebyshev coefficients, and $\tilde{\mathbf \Lambda}=2\mathbf \Lambda / \lambda_{max}-\mathbf I$ is a diagonal matrix of scaled eigenvalues.
 Thus, the graph convolution can be written as: